wurahman/ng-vega/README.md

 # ng-vega [![NPM version][npm-image]][npm-url]

 Angular directive for rendering [Vega](http://vega.github.io/) specs.
+This is wajih's clone which will attempt to upgrade the vega version
 This project was forked and modified from [angular-vega](https://github.com/eptify/angular-vega) which was written for Vega 1 and became inactive.
 The current version of ng-vega supports Vega 2.